Has it been quite hard for you to make a custom wiring harness for your wiring project?

 - Optimum positioning,

-Whatever you see on the wiring harness diagram is a representation of what and how the wire bundling will look.
+Whatever you see on the wiring harness diagram represents what and how the wire bundling will look.

-If you don’t have a wiring diagram, you would need to consult an expert to design the perfect wiring diagram for your application.
+If you don’t have a wiring diagram, you need to consult an expert to design the perfect wiring diagram for your application.

 This video would be a helpful link:

-Once you’ve got the wiring diagram and components ready, these are the possible types of harnesses you might be making, so take note to identify it.
+Once you’ve got the wiring diagram and components ready, these are the possible types of harnesses you might be making, so take note to identify them.

 CHAPTER 4: Types of Wiring Harness

 Firstly, the application, secondly, the environment.
 Based on these two factors, there are 3 types of cable harness that you can make.

 in this type of wiring harness, the cables are attached to the connectors and lugs and are coupled in bundles with various breakouts using plastic tie wraps or waxed lacing twine.